Rishthegreat/Notes/School/WW2.md

 		- NAtional Association for the Advancement of Colored People

 **Mexicans**
-- Since many Americans were
+- Since many Americans were serving in the war, farms needed to be worked and mexican workers were needed now.
+- **Braceros Program**
+	- Temporary visa program
+- Influx of Mexicans led to racial riots
+	- Zoot Suit riots
--
+		- In L.A.